Louis Boisgibault

+Louis Boisgibault is a French geoeconomist, ministerial advisor, academic director, researcher and author known for his work on energy transition in the EMEA Region.
+He currently serves as an expert advisor to the Minister of Economy of the Republic of Kosovo and as professor elected to the Steering Council of the public International Business College - Mitrovica in Kosovo.

 Early life and education

 Boisgibault was born in Neuilly-sur-Seine.
+He completed his schooling at Lycée_Saint-Louis-de-Gonzague in Paris.
 He graduated in 1984 with a master's degree in economics and management from Université Paris-Dauphine.
 He received an MBA from HEC Paris in 1990 with an exchange program at the Wharton School.
 In September 2016, he defended successfully a PhD thesis at Sorbonne Université in geography.

+Early career

+After eight years at BNP-Paribas in Paris and Amsterdam, Boisgibault worked for Electricité de France and Engie Group in Paris and London, as executive director and Board member for energy projects.
+In 2006, he co-founded and led VALMERE, a consulting firm specialized in energy transition, which was later dissolved during the Covid crisis in 2021.